Things to Do in Bodrum, Yalikavak and Beyond

 Well known for its breathtaking sunsets, and charming windmills, Yalikavak offers a great local experience for travellers.
 Every Tuesday and Thursday the local market of Yalikavak, the most colourful fair of the area, brings farmers and artisans together.
 It is a great experience not to be missed.
 As a close venue, Sandima is a deserted, 600 year old village, situated in a bowl at the base of a ring of barren hills.
 It is accessible by car but makes for a very pleasant walk.

-Four thousand years old Ephesus is one of the largest and best-preserved ancient cities around the Mediterranean, and is not to be missed.
-The extensive site will take three or four hours to visit.
-Ephesus was the most important commercial port in the Mediterranean region, with a population of about 300,000.
+Ephesus is one of the oldest, largest and best-preserved ancient cities in the world.
+It is a must day trip.
+This vast open-air museum will take three or four hours to visit.
+Magnificent Ephesus was the most important commercial port in the Mediterranean region, with a population of about 300,000.
 It was the provincial capital of Rome, and housed the Temple of Artemis which was one of the Seven Wonders of the Ancient World.

 Selcuk, is one of the most visited touristic destinations within Turkey, known for its closeness to the ancient city of Ephesus, House of the Virgin Mary and Seljuk works of art.
 The old quarter of Selcuk retains much traditional Turkish culture.